 What other designs can you think of that are cozy?
 Cabin-style with all wood furniture and old-style décor is a comfortable design.
 What about a colorful porch with vivid colors that say to your guests, “the fun is in this room.”

 Have some Windows

 Transparency is inviting, whether anyone likes it or not.
 Something that is closed off tells people to stay away from it.
-If you want to make your porch have that warm, welcoming feeling, then open the curtains and let the sunshine in.
+If you want to make your porch have that warm, welcoming feeling, open the curtains and let the sunshine.
 For people that live under a harsh sun, you can always install unique windows that will block out the harmful UV rays the sun emits while still taking in the light.
 Plus, how are you going to enjoy the view when you don’t have plenty of windows on your porch?

 Have Some Fun

-If you have kids or have some little ones over at your house, you’ll know that you need to have things for them to do, or else you may end up with some cranky children.
+If you have kids or have some little ones over at your house, you’ll know that you need to have things for them to do, you may end up with some cranky children.
 No one wants that.
 So, make your porch a place to do activities.
 You can continuously evolve your porch and upgrade it to have distinctive features all the time.